Edith's 50th Birthday: Plot

-She confides to her family what has happened, enraging Archie, who wants to go to the police.
-Edith refuses, however, wanting to forget it ever happened.
-Over the next two weeks, she descends into a state of constant fear and depression.
-Gloria urges her to identify the man to prevent him from assaulting other women.
-When Edith refuses, Gloria calls her out on how hypocritical she's being and says she no longer considers Edith her mother, and Edith slaps her.
-The shock of what she has just done snaps her out of her depression; after apologizing to Gloria, she agrees to identify her attacker to the police.
-She leaves for the police station with Archie, hoping that her actions will put the rapist in prison.
+In Part 2, Edith confides to her family what has happened, enraging Archie, as well as Mike and Gloria who want to go to the police.
+Archie and Edith both refuse, as Edith wants to forget it ever happened, and Archie fears the man will try to smear her in court to make it seem like Edith was coming on to him.
+He recalls how they didn't press charges against the man who attacked Gloria years earlier for that exact reason.
+Archie and Mike go to search the Bunker house, to see if the man might still be there.
+Mike finds some of the man's discarded clothes in the closet, but nothing else.
+Edith and Gloria return soon after, followed by the police, who reveal they might've picked the man up.
+They ask Edith to make a statement and identify the clothes, but she refuses.
+Over the next two weeks, she descends into a state of constant fear and depression, constantly ironing sheets and panicking anytime anyone comes to the door; Archie's attempts to be caring and supportive are of little help.
+Gloria then reveals that the man was subsequently released, and attacked another woman, but then was picked up by the police a second time.
+She urges Edith to go to the police station and identify the man, to prevent him from assaulting any other women.
+When Edith still refuses, Gloria calls her out on how hypocritical she's being, and declares she no longer considers Edith her mother, and Edith slaps her.
+The shock of what she has just done snaps Edith out of her depression, and after apologizing to Gloria, she agrees that she needs to identify her attacker to the police.
+She leaves for the police station with Archie, hoping that her actions will put the rapist away for good.